Business Interruption (Income) FCA Test Case Update

 Deadline for application to appeal court for permission to appeal.

 We will keep this summary updated as the Test Case progresses.
-The court handed down its judgment on the Test Case on Tuesday 15 September 2020, which can be accessed .
-We are carefully considering the judgment and will be providing updates to our policyholders in due course.
-It is possible that the judgment or parts of it could be appealed before all of the issues are finally resolved.
-If an appeal is made, we will update this page with further information.
+The High Court handed down its judgment on the Test Case on 15 September 2020, which can be accessed .
+The Supreme Court handed down its judgment on the appeal of the Test Case on 15 January 2021, which can be accessed and issued its final declarations on 13 July 2021, which can be accessed here.
+We are carefully considering the Supreme Court judgment and declarations and, where appropriate, will be providing updates to our policyholders and updating this page with further information in due course.

 You can also find additional information and documents on the FCA’s webpage relating to the Test Case .
 The FCA’s webpage includes a feature that allows you to subscribe for email updates from the FCA you may want to subscribe so that you stay updated on developments relating to the Test Case.